Our Constitutional Connection

-Literature and art will be used to describe how the Constitutional Convention resulted in the writing of a new Constitution for the United States.
-Students will use Articles I, II and III to describe how the federal government is constructed and the work of the three branches of government.
-Once students understand the three branches of government, they will investigate the three levels: national, state and local.
+Literature and primary documents help students understand the role of the Constitution for the United States.
+Students understand the three branches of government described in the first three articles.
 Students will then use the Internet to research their state officials and will design a brochure or newsletter about a state official representing their district.
 Students will understand how government officials give of their time and talent for the common good and will discuss the importance of electing trustworthy officials.

 Students learn about three amendments to the Constitution that extended voting rights to more citizens.
 They will discuss the importance of expressing opinions through voting and try to make a difference by reminding adults to vote with their colorful posters.